ursais/odoo-template/README.md

-# Odoo 16.0 Template Project
+# Template for an Odoo 17 Project

 ## Table of Contents
 * [Prerequisites](#Prerequisites)